The astonishment of a photographer who suddenly

 of the first holiday seasons on the Adriatic Riviera, 60s and 70s buildings

-that has allied itself in some way with wind and salt,
+that has allied themself in some way with wind and salt,

 letting their walls fade softly, or revealing